Automattic/wpvip-learn-enterprise-block-editor/examples/editor-bindings/src/README.md

 -   This function is called to retrieve the current values for the bound attributes.
 -   It loops through all bindings, and for each one:
-    -   If the attribute is in `editableAttributes` or `readOnlyAttributes`, it fetches the value from the editor's state using `select('core/editor').getEditedPostAttribute(source.args.key)`.
+    -   If the attribute is in `editableAttributes` or `readOnlyAttributes`, it fetches the value from the editor's state using [`select('core/editor')`](https://developer.wordpress.org/block-editor/reference-guides/data/data-core-editor/) and [`getEditedPostAttribute`](https://github.com/WordPress/gutenberg/blob/trunk/packages/editor/src/store/selectors.js#L110).
 -   Returns an object mapping attribute names to their current values.

 ---